GET INFORMED

 Alaska Wilderness League expressed deep disappointment with President Biden’s decision to greenlight the massive Willow project, a defining decision for his administration’s climate legacy.
 We were among six groups that filed a lawsuit in U.S. District Court challenging the approval of Willow immediately after the announcement.
 Unfortunately the court ruled against us recently.

-Five days after a court ruling gave ConocoPhillips the go ahead to plow forward with its massive Willow oil and gas project, we joined in an appeal of the decision to the U.S. Ninth Circuit Court of Appeals.
-We will continue to fight this climate threat.
+Five days after a court ruling gave ConocoPhillips the go ahead to plow forward with its massive Willow oil and gas project, we joined in an appeal of the decision to the U.S. Ninth Circuit Court of Appeals, the final decision on this appeal is still pending.

 TONGASS NATIONAL FOREST